Credit Cards Business Credit Cards

 Ink Business Preferred® Credit Card

 The Ink Business Preferred® Credit Card is also from Chase but is not co-branded with Southwest.
 This card has a $95 annual fee and several benefits.
 You can also earn 3X points on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year; and 1X points per $1 on all other purchases.
-Redeeming your points for travel through the Chase Travel portal gives you a 25% premium, making your travel rewards more valuable.
+Redeeming your points for travel through the Chase Travel portal provides a premium, making your travel rewards more valuable.
 You can also earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.

 I would choose this card if you aren't a frequent Southwest traveler for its higher earning potential and flexibility with redemptions.